TensShinet/daily-english/README.md

 + Crossroad
 + Traffic circle/Roundabout
 + Fare: How much is the fare?
-+ Hail a taxi/Get a taxi/Catch a taxi
++ Hail a taxi/Get a taxi/Catch a taxi.
 + Receipt(mispronunciation)
 + Hitchhike/Thumb a ride.
 + Back seat